 In A Little Skin with Your Latte?, NPR's Heather Murphy compares the bikini barista scenes in Seattle and Santiago.
 Her blog post follows Sara Lerner's Leg Up story, which examines both the cultural clash over the shops themselves and the argument that they provide economic opportunities that young women may may have a difficult time matching elsewhere.
 I have recently expanded my Coffee & Tea Romance page -- which explores licit and illicit sexual and sensual aspects of coffee, as well as the various roles -- by turns provocative and misogynist -- of sex and gender in coffee marketing.

 Related to all of this is the evolution of the Starbucks logo, which began as something quite earthy and became increasingly sexless over time.
 Starbucks Logo Mania presents the history of the Starbucks logo in general, with quite few unauthorized and quite interesting variations.
 How the Starbucks Siren Became Less Naughty is focused more specifically on the puritanical direction it has taken over the decades.
-Finally, in The Mermaid, Heinz Insu Fenkl discusses the origins of the Starbucks siren in the context of a fascinating examination of mermaids and related figures from quite a variety of mythologies and traditions.
+Finally, in The Mermaid, Heinz Insu Fenkl discussed the origins of the Starbucks siren in the context of a fascinating examination of mermaids and related figures from quite a variety of mythologies and traditions.
+(This arti

 No comments: